DjangoGirls/organizer-manual/website/README.md

 ![](images/2.png)

-The most important thing here is the "is live" checkbox.
+The most important thing here is the `Is live` checkbox.
 When your website is ready, click on it and save your page.
 Tada: your website is now online!

 Remember that you don't need to make it "live" to test your website: as an administrator of your website, you'll always have to access it.